Cornally/jack/_customization/colors.md

 ---
 title: Colors
 description: Quickly pin down your brand's palette with some of the following techniques.
-Jack uses a number of generator functions behind the scenes to compile utility derivatives for a set of brand colors and colors that convey stateful meaning.
+Jack uses a number of generator functions behind the scenes to compile utility derivatives for a set of brand colors and colors that convey stateful meaning.<br><br>A carefully curated list of colors, grouped inside meaningful maps, leads to pre-generated components with your respective color themes intact.
+For a more ad-hoc approach, color variables can be pulled directly into components.<br><br>The examples below illustrate components which inherit brand or state color map set derivatives.
 layout: component
 source:
     - item: